eslint/rfcs/README.md

 # ESLint RFCs

-Many changes, including bug fixes and documentation improvements can be implemented and reviewed via the normal GitHub pull request workflow.
+Many changes, including bug fixes and documentation, improvements can be implemented and reviewed via the normal GitHub pull request workflow.

-Some changes though are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the ESLint Technical Steering Committee (TSC).
+However, some changes are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the ESLint Technical Steering Committee (TSC).

 The "RFC" (request for comments) process is intended to provide a